grimmmyshini/Evaluating-Instruction-Following-LLMs/README.md

 ### Experiment 5: Step-by-step Prompting

 In this experiment, we specifically consider two broad ways of providing instructions to LLMs – all together or step-by-step.
-In the former, we simply append all instructions to the base prompt (as seen in earlier examples) and then feed this to the LLM.
+In the former case, we simply append all instructions to the base prompt (as seen in earlier examples) and then feed this to the LLM.
-In the latter, we split the instructions over different 'steps' (each constitutes one instruction) and then feed these and the base prompt to the LLM one by one.
+In the latter case, we split the instructions over different 'steps' (each constitutes one instruction) and then feed these and the base prompt to the LLM one by one.
 We further expand this step-by-step technique by introducing an extra statement: 'Along with this instruction, follow all previous instructions as well' to be appended to every instruction prompt.
-We call this specific prompting method 'step-by-step (aid)'
+We call this particular variant 'step-by-step
+(aid)'

 *Experiment datasets*: